Things to do in Kilkenny City

 The Butler family bought the castle in 1391 and lived in the castle for over 500 years until 1935, the castle fell into disrepair in the 20th century and the Butler family decided to sell the castle to the castle restoration committee for £50.
 Since then the castle has been restored to its former glory and both guided and self guided tours of its stunning interior and maintained gardens.

-ST CANICES CATHEDRAL
+ST CANICES CATHEDRAL KILKENNY

 FESTIVALS IN KILKENNY

 The summer through autumn months are a great time to visit the city of Kilkenny and enjoy the city’s non-stop festivals and events offer visitors a variety of popular events to experience in both the city and surrounding county.
 Festivals such as the Kilkenny arts festival in August or the food festival in October.
+Hibernian House is the perfect accommodation option if you want to attend a festival in Kilkenny especially if you are attending a festival with a group as we are the perfect location in Kilkenny City for group accommodation.

 GOLF COURSES IN KILKENNY